ron4mac/joomla_plg_qa/README.md

 How many 3's are in the number: 1,347,237? ... possible answers: 2,two
 What is the sum of 2 plus three? ... possible answers: 5,five

 The plugin will also reject rapid submissions of the form.

+Captcha labeling and questions are customizable ... see file custom.ini.sample in the language folder.